 - Talk Openly and With Acceptance With Your Loved One

 When you want to lend a helping hand or if you simply want to provide support for your loved one or friend who is facing an addiction to drugs or alcohol, it’s important to talk openly and honestly about their addiction without judgment.
-Being honest, upfront and sharing that you do not intend to judge your friend or loved one is a way for you to get them to open up more about their addiction and potentially any struggles they are facing.
+Being honest, upfront, and sharing that you do not intend to judge your friend or loved one is a way for you to get them to open up more about their addiction and potentially any struggles they are facing.

 - Provide Safe Environments

 Anytime you are in the presence of a friend or a loved one who is a former addict and who is trying to stay sober, it is imperative to provide them with a safe environment at all times that is drug and alcohol-free.
-Helping your friend or loved one to stay clean from using drugs and alcohol is nearly impossible if they are consistently surrounded by substances that can cause them to relapse and begin regularly using themselves again.
+Helping your friend or loved one to stay clean from using drugs and alcohol is nearly impossible if they are consistently surrounded by substances that can cause them to relapse and begin regularly using again.
 Additionally, whenever you are out with your friend or loved one who is trying to stay clean, avoid bars or alcohol-focused environments.

 - Offer Support

 Provide support directly to your loved one who is a former addict when you want to ensure they do not begin using drugs or alcohol again on a regular basis.
-Lending support and an open ear to an addict at all times is a way to deter them from trying to use drugs and alcohol.
+Lending support and an open ear to a former addict at all times is a way to deter them from trying to use drugs and alcohol.
 Be sure to tell your friend or loved one that you are available if they are in need of support or assistance when struggling with temptations or using drugs and alcohol again.
 By simply lending more support you can keep your loved one and friends from using substances again.

 - Increase Their Support Structure